GongZheng-Justin/sDEM/README.md

 * Hybrid MPI/OpenMP parallelization and GPU acceleration

 ## Acknowledgements :clap:
-  I would particularly thank [Dr. Norouzi](https://www.researchgate.net/profile/Hamid-Norourzi) from University of Tehran, for his continuous help (from superficial Fortran langange explaination to the underlying DEM details), and his book **_Coupled CFD‐DEM Modeling: Formulation, Implementation and Applimation to Multiphase Flows_**, besides the attached code [cemfDEM](https://github.com/hamidrezanorouzi/cemfDEM).
+&emsp;I would particularly thank [Dr. Norouzi](https://www.researchgate.net/profile/Hamid-Norourzi) from University of Tehran, for his continuous help (from superficial Fortran langange explaination to the underlying DEM details), and his book **_Coupled CFD‐DEM Modeling: Formulation, Implementation and Applimation to Multiphase Flows_**, besides the attached code [cemfDEM](https://github.com/hamidrezanorouzi/cemfDEM).

   To some extent, the present DEM solver can be regarded as the MPI version of the original serial [cemfDEM](https://github.com/hamidrezanorouzi/cemfDEM).

 ## Contact and Feedback :email:
 &emsp;If you have any question, or want to contribute to the code, please don't hesitate to contact me: Zheng Gong (gongzheng_justin@outlook.com)

-&emsp;Following picture shows the process of particles settling in a sand box.
+Following picture shows the process of particles settling in a sand box.
 ![](doc/sandbox.gif)